The Document Asset displays documents in a scroll or book format.

 - Previous page: Go to the previous page.

-- NOTE: This action only works if the content is a PDF file.
+- NOTE: This action only works if the content is a PDF file or a PPTX file.

 The screenshot below illustrates the set of actions specific to the Document Asset (click to zoom)